renovatebot/renovate/docs/usage/configuration-options.md

 This field is used to build a `registryUrl` for the dependency.
 It is not needed if either:

-- The dependency can be found with the default `registryUrls` of the datasource (e.g. npmjs registry if the datasource is `npm`), or
+- The dependency can be found with the default `registryUrls` of the datasource (e.g. the `npmjs.org` registry if the datasource is `npm`), or
 - The matching groups you specified as part of the matching already include a `registryUrl` group As this is a template it can be dynamically set.
   E.g. add the `packageName` as part of the URL: